TASTE FOR LOVE SERIES

-Kirstine Brown does not heed her grandfather’s advice and lets billionaire businessman Iain Young get under her skin.
+Kirstine Brown does not heed her grandfather’s advice.
+She allowed billionaire businessman Iain Young to get under her skin.
 But what Kirsty won’t stand for is losing Joe’s Coffee House–her pride and joy.
 It is all she has.

 Life is too short to drink bad wine

-Olivia is still addicted to the taste of his kisses, but can she give him her heart again?
+Olivia is still addicted to the taste of Santiago’s kisses, but can she give him her heart again?

 Years of hurt and mistrust are not easily erased and threaten to tear them apart once more.

-Can Santiago and Olivia’s love grow deep roots among the vineyards of Mendoza, or will they harvest only a lifetime of regrets?
+Can Santiago and Olivia’s love grow deep roots in Mendoza’s vineyards, or will they harvest only a lifetime of regrets?

-Morag MacPherson returns to Scotland with one dream and that is to open her open cupcake shop.
-She knows she has to work hard and may have to wait awhile before she could fulfil that dream, but she doesn’t mind that.
-She will not let one obnoxious man, accusing her of things she will never consider, derails her plan.
+Morag MacPherson returns to Scotland with one dream, and that is to open her own cupcake shop.
+She knows she has to work hard and may have to wait a while before fulfilling that dream, but she doesn’t mind that.
+She will not let one obnoxious man, accusing her of things she will never consider, derail her plan.

-When Peter Moriarty realised he made a big mistake, he tried his best to rectify it, but Morag was not a feisty red-head for nothing.
-He had to work hard to gain her trust and friendship.
-What did he have to do to win her heart?
+When Peter Moriarty realises that he made a big mistake, he tries his best to rectify it, but Morag is not a feisty redhead for nothing.
+He has to work hard to gain her trust and friendship.
+What can he do to win her heart?

-Peter might have an ace up his sleeve, however.
+Peter has an ace up his sleeve, however.
 What is that saying again?
 The way to a man’s heart is through his stomach.

 Hers might be through his kitchen.